Identifying Weight-Variant Latent Causal Models: Learning Causal Representations with Weight-Variant Linear Models

 Based on the identifiable results above, in this section, we propose a structural causal variational autoencoder (\FancyName) to learn latent causal representations.
 We first propose a structural causal model prior relating to the proposed weight-variant linear Gaussian model.
-We then show how to incorporate the proposed prior into the traditional VAE framework \citep{VAE_Welling13}.
-We finally give a consistency result for the proposed \FancyName.
+We then show how to incorporate the proposed prior into the traditional VAE framework \citep{VAE_Welling13}, together with a variational posterior.